British Rail Class 04: British industrial units

 A number of almost identical industrial locomotives were supplied to various private companies in the United Kingdom.
 One example (works number 2252) supplied to Adams Newport in 1948 is preserved at the Mangapps Railway Museum where it has been modified to recreate a Wisbech and Upwell Tramway Class 04, using the number 11104, which was not used in the actual class 04 numbering sequence.

 Export engines

 The Class 04 design was the basis of some related narrow gauge industrial engines built for export overseas.
 An example of this was the Tasmanian Government Railways V class which ran on 3 ft 6 in gauge, necessitating an outside frame design, which was the main visible difference.
 Western Australia also had a similar engine used by the power authority at the time also on 3 ft 6 in gauge.

 Models

-Airfix produced a plastic (static) OO kit in the 1960s; this is still available in the Dapol range as kit number C60.
+Airfix produced a plastic (static) OO gauge kit in the 1960s; this is still available in the Dapol range as kit number C60.

-Bachmann produced an example in N and 00, 0 and 1 gauge.
-An HO gauge model was made to be used as the Thomas and Friends character Mavis.
+Bachmann produced an example in N and OO gauge.
+The British N gauge Bachmann model was introduced in 2007.
+An HO gauge model was made to be used as the Thomas & Friends character Mavis.

-In O gauge Vulcan produced a Kit and Bachmann produced ready to run models.
+In O gauge, Vulcan produced a kit and Bachmann produced ready-to-run models.

+In 2008, Bachmann Brassworks released Gauge 1 versions of the Class 04 in BR green and BR blue.